khaled-11/Messenger-Sample/README.md

 > **FFMPEG Framework**: This framework help trans code audio formats from "mp4" to "mp3".
 The installation is different for each operating system.
 For windows users, you can read [this article] (http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/) which explains how to set it up.
 If you cannot set it up, use [Glitch](https://glitch.com/) to run the App, and you will have it ready to use.

 > **Local Tunnel Service**: To expose the App from your local machine to public, you need a local tunnel service.
 If you don't have one, download ngrok from [Ngrok.com](http://ngrok.com) website.
 This will gives you a link to use as a callback url, and to access the App webpages from any browser.
 If you use [Glitch](https://glitch.com/), you don't need a local tunnel service.
-We will see how to use Glitch as an alternative to local machine, and keep the App live.
+We will see how to use [Glitch](https://glitch.com/) as an alternative to local machine, and how keep the App live.

 # Installation: